Best Hikes Big Island: Discover the Big Island’s Untamed Beauty on These Epic Hikes

 Trail Head: State Hwy 160, Hōnaunau, HI 96726

-Set out on an enchanting journey through time on the Pu’uhonua o Honaunau National Historical Park Trail.
+Set out on an enchanting journey through time on the Pu’uhonua o Honaunau National Historical Park Trail, one of the most popular Kona hikes.
 Located along the sunny Kona Coast, this endearing trail offers a mild hike rich in Hawaiian culture and breathtaking views.
 It’s decidedly one of the best hikes in Kona.

-While the trail isn’t strenuous, boasting a minimal elevation gain and a manageable 1.8-mile loop, it nonetheless guarantees a rewarding experience.
+While the trail isn’t strenuous compared to other Kona Hawaii hikes, boasting a minimal elevation gain and a manageable 1.8-mile loop, it nonetheless guarantees a rewarding experience.
 The trail width comfortably accommodates groups, and its well-maintained and paved surface increases its accessibility, potentially even permitting wheelchairs or strollers in some sections.

 Kealakekua Bay Trail (Captain Cook Monument Trail)